US regulator sues Musk for fraud, seeks to remove him from Tesla

 The SEC said Musk met for less than an hour with three representatives of Public Investment Fund, at the company's Fremont, California, plant on July 31 during which the lead representative for the Saudi Arabian sovereign wealth fund expressed interest in taking Tesla private if the terms were "reasonable," according to the lawsuit.

-Besides creating "significant confusion and disruption in the market for Tesla's stock and resulting harm to investors," the SEC said that Musk did not consult with Tesla's board, other employees or outside advisors about the tweets before sending them.
+"I actually don't know, but I would assume that given we went full-on public with this, the offer is as firm as it gets," the head of investor relations responded, according to the lawsuit.

-Even the company's head of investor relations was blindsided by the tweets, whom the SEC said had to text Musk's chief of staff to ask whether they were "legit."
+The SEC said that Musk did not communicate with the fund representatives again until three days after his tweets.

-(Reporting by Jonathan Stempel in New York and Alexandria Sage in San Francisco; Additional reporting by Pete Schroeder in Washington, Ben Klayman in Detroit, Noel Randewich in San Francisco and Jennifer Ablan in New York; Editing by Lisa Shumaker and Chris Sanders)
+(Reporting by Jonathan Stempel in New York and Alexandria Sage in San Francisco; Additional reporting by Pete Schroeder in Washington, Ben Klayman in Detroit, Peter Henderson and Noel Randewich in San Francisco and Jennifer Ablan in New York; Editing by Lisa Shumaker, Chris Sanders and Muralikumar Anantharaman)